mlavi/hugo/content/post/git-for-operators.md

   - SSH keys, then ephemeral keys
   - from credentials to dynamic, session tokens (JWT, etc.)

+See the [Postscript: Securing Pets in Git](#2020-04-19-securing-pets-in-git) for my journey in some more detail!

 ---

 # Git Tutorial

 ## First steps with git (completely local and safe)